kim2246/kim2246.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-## 👋 About Me
+Hi, thanks for stopping by! 👋

-Hi!
-I’m **Soo Yeon Kim**, specializing in **Human Factors Engineering** and **Human–Automation Interaction**.
-I work closely with [Dr. John D. Lee](https://scholar.google.com/citations?user=Qd6nZCAAAAAJ&hl=en&oi=ao), exploring how human cognition, emotion, and behavior interact with emerging technologies.
+I specialize in **Human Factors** and **Human–Automation Interaction**, working with [Dr. John D. Lee](https://scholar.google.com/citations?user=Qd6nZCAAAAAJ&hl=en&oi=ao) to study how human cognition, emotion, and behavior interact with emerging technologies.

-My research combines **Mixed-methods UX approaches** - from large-scale experiments and physiological measurements to interviews and journaling studies - to understand how people think, feel, and act when interacting with complex systems.
-Much of my work focuses on **transportation and mobility**: defining and exploring how prosociality can shape well-being 🌱, safety 🚦, and user experience.
+My research uses **mixed-methods UX approaches**—from experiments and physiological measures to interviews and journaling—to understand how people think, feel, and act in complex systems.
+Much of this work centers on **transportation and mobility**, where I explore how prosociality shapes well-being 🌱, safety 🚦, and user experience.

-I enjoy bridging human insights with technical design: developing experiments in **Unity**, analyzing cognitive and behavioral data with **Python/R**, and translating findings into actionable design recommendations.
-This blend of qualitative and quantitative perspectives helps me design user-centered systems that are both scientifically rigorous and practically meaningful.
+I enjoy bridging human insights with design: building experiments in **Unity**, analyzing behavioral data with **Python/R**, and translating findings into actionable design recommendations.
+This mix of qualitative and quantitative methods helps me create systems that are both rigorous and user-centered.

-Based on my research, I’m passionate about **UX research roles** where I can connect human behavior with product and systeminnovation.
+I’m passionate about **UX research roles** that connect human behavior with product and system innovation.

-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/kim2246/) or check out my academic work on [Google Scholar](https://scholar.google.com/citations?user=wRR6mioAAAAJ&hl=en&oi=ao). ✨
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/kim2246/) or check out my academic work on [Google Scholar](https://scholar.google.com/citations?user=wRR6mioAAAAJ&hl=en&oi=ao) ✨